lohancock/enso-forecast/README.md

 - time series of sunspots from SIDC, called X

 #
-**the R routines in the repository**
+**R code**

 *datablocks.R*

-This file begins with a reminder to setwd to the directory which contains the data files:  The R routines are written expecting to find all data files in the working directory.
+- Code begins with a reminder to **setwd** to the directory which contains the data files because the read commands expect to find data in the working directory.

-This file then includes library calls at the top which indicate what packages are needed outside base R.
+- Code lists library calls for needed packages outside base R.
-This file then sets the number of bands into which each variable will be cut for the Bayes analysis.
-This affects the appearance of the graphics that will be prepared from these data blocks.
+- Code sets values that determine the number of bands into which each variable will be cut for the Bayes analysis.
 #
-The main work of this routine next follows:  The datasets ae read into data blocks for analysis.
-The block 1875 to 2016 is used to develop a Bayes model.
-The breaks chosen here are saved so that the future data block can be broken out the same way, and the model be applied.
+Datasets are then read into data blocks for analysis.
+The first is the most important:  The block 1875 to 2016 is used to develop the predictive model that can then be applied to other time blocks.
+The breaks calculated as bands are prepared are also saved so that other blocks can be broken out into the same bands, ensuring the model is applicable.
+Note that the breaks are calculated before the 80/20 breakout is made; for this reason, the bands are not exactly equally occupied.
+This is a consideration that weights the bands not quite equally.
+One solution is not to do the 80/20 breakout - another is to run the process many times.

 *Panels*